Friend to Friend: Reducing Relational Aggression In School Settings

 Recommended Resources

-- CHOP Publications on Friend to Friend
+- Publications on Friend to Friend

 - Leff SS, Angelucci J, Goldstein AB, Cardaciotto L, Paskewich B, Grossman M. Using a Participatory Action Research Model to Create a School-based Intervention Program for Relationally Aggressive Girls: The Friend to Friend Program.
 In J. Zins, M. Elias & C. Maher (Eds.), Bullying, Victimization, and Peer Harassment: Handbook of Prevention and Intervention (pp. 199-218).
 2007.
 New York, NY: Haworth Press.